scipp/scipp/docs/developer/getting-started.rst

 Building Documentation
 ----------------------
-- You first need to build a local installation of scipp.
-- Run ``python docs/data/fetch_neutron_data.py``.
-This downloads the data files required for some of the doc examples, storing them in docs/data.
-- Create the directory where the docs should be built (e.g. ``mkdir -p build/docs``)
-- Activate a conda environment with Mantid or ensure Mantid is in your ``PYTHONPATH``
-- If Mantid is unavailable (e.g. on Windows) edit ``docs/conf.py`` and include ``nbsphinx_allow_errors = True``.
+- If Mantid is unavailable (e.g. on Windows) edit docs/conf.py and include nbsphinx_allow_errors = True.
 Take care to not commit this change though.
-- Run ``PYTHONPATH=$PYTHONPATH:install sphinx-build docs build/docs``.
-The form of this command is ``spinx-build <path to conf.py> <path to destination folder>``.
-The PYTHONPATH command is to ensure that scipp is on the python path.
+- run `cmake --build . --target docs` from your build directory.
+- This will build the documentation and put it on <build dir>/docs.
+- If rebuuilding the documentation is slow it can be quicker to remove the docs build directory and start a fresh build.

 Precommit Hooks
 ---------------